wayetender/whip/web/source/docs/artifact-eval.md

 3. Whip can capture higher-order contract failures (top of p5).
 In particular, Whip uses imprecise blame under partial deployment (end of Section 3.3).
 4. Whip uses precise blame under full deployment (Section 3.4)
+5. Whip uses precise blame for indexed contracts (end of Section 2)

 To show the second criterion, we provide the command to generate Figure 11.